 Step 2: Prepare the kangkong

-Rinse your bundle of kangkong under cold water to remove dirt and debris.
-Trim off the tough, browned ends of the stems.
+Rinse the kangkong under cold water to wash off any dirt.
+Trim off the tough ends of the stems.

-Chop them into 2-inch sections, keeping the stems and leaves separate.
-Rinse the pieces again, if necessary.
+Cut into about 2-inch pieces, keeping the stems and leaves separate.
+Rinse again if needed.

 Step 3: Cook the pork

-In a wok or large skillet over medium-high heat, add 8 ounces of sliced pork belly and ½ cup of water.
-Let it boil until the water evaporates, then reduce the heat to medium.
+In a large pan over medium-high heat, add 8 ounces of sliced pork belly and ½ cup of water.
+Let it cook until the water evaporates, then lower the heat to medium.

-As the pork renders fat, season with a little salt and cook until golden brown and crispy, adding oil if needed.
-Then, push the pork to the side of the pan.
+As the pork releases its fat, season lightly with salt and keep cooking until it turns golden and lightly crispy (add a little oil if needed).
+Push the pork to one side of the pan.

 Step 4: Sauté the aromatics